-Figure 5 illustrates the Embedded[TM] Erase Algorithm, using a typical command sequence and bus operation.
-Refer to Table 29 on page 85 for parameters, and Figure 21, on page 78 and Figure 22, on page 79 for timing diagrams.
+Figure 5 illustrates the EmbeddedTM Erase Algorithm, using a typical command sequence and bus operation.
+Refer to the Erase/Program Operations tables in the AC Characteristics section for parameters, and to Figure 22 for timing diagrams.

-- 1. See Table 27 on page 77 and Table 28 on page 83 for erase command sequence. - 2.
-See "DQ3: Sector Erase Timer" on page 65r for more information.
+- 1. See Tables 18 and 20 for erase command sequence. - 2.
+See DQ3: Sector Erase Timer for more information.